• Skip to primary navigation

 In the past, corporations have collected individual data without express permission, thus, the US took steps to regulate how this information is used to mitigate risk and harm.
 There are regulations on a federal level for different industries including the Graham-Leach-Bliley Act (GBLA) for financial services, the Health Insurance Portability and Accountability Act (HIPAA) for the medical sectors, Family Educational Rights and Privacy Act (FERPA) for education and Children’s Online Privacy Protection Act (COPPA) for children.

 The European Union (EU) had a different stance on personal data.
 The GDPR established data privacy as a human right, where individuals can choose what happens with their information.
 Following the EU’s rights-based framework, the US’ new state laws in California, Colorado and so forth, also differ between the data controller and data processor.
 The processor is the company (e.g. usually third parties) that processes data on behalf of the controller, whereas the controller has the right to choose how and where their data is processed.
-For example, when a bank collects clients’ data when they open a bank account, the third party that stores, digitizes and catalogs the information on behalf of the bank, is the data processor.
+For example, when a bank collects clients’ data when they open a bank account, the third party that stores, digitises and catalogs the information on behalf of the bank, is the data processor.

 The state-level data privacy laws in California, Colorado, Connecticut, Utah, and Virginia all comprise similarities to the GDPR and focus on individual rights to data.
 Each obligation is different and should be assessed carefully to ensure full compliance.